-If we fail to retain and attract senior management and key scientific personnel, we may be unable to successfully produce and develop our product candidates.
+If we fail to retain and attract, incentivize and retain senior management and key scientific and technical personnel, we may be unable to successfully produce and develop our product candidates.

-Our success depends in part on our continued ability to attract, retain and motivate highly qualified management and technical personnel across multiple key functions, including, but not limited to clinical operations, finance, legal, human resources, information technology, CMC and quality assurance, regulatory affairs and medical affairs.
+Our success depends in part on our continued ability to attract, retain, incentivize and motivate highly qualified management and technical personnel across multiple key functions, including, but not limited to clinical operations, finance, legal, human resources, information technology, CMC and quality assurance, regulatory affairs and medical affairs.
 We are highly dependent upon our Chief Executive Officer and Chief Financial Officer, as well as our other senior management personnel, advisors, consultants and scientific and clinical collaborators.
-As of the date of this Report, we have 33 full-time employees, which may make us more reliant on our individual employees than companies with a greater number of employees.
-The loss of services of any of these individuals could delay or prevent the successful development of our product candidates or disrupt our administrative functions.
+As of the date of this Report, we have 37 full-time employees, which may make us more reliant on our individual employees than companies with a greater number of employees.
+The loss of services of any of these individuals could delay or prevent the successful development and commercialization of our product candidates or disrupt our administrative functions.